 Office Hours: on appointment

-Person: I'm a PhD Candidate in Theoretical Philosophy (supervisor Matthias Vogel).
+Person: I'm a PhD Candidate in Theoretical Philosophy (supervisor Matthias Vogel) and a research affiliate at the Center for Positive Sexuality (L.A., USA).
 I also have a job as a Faculty Manager in the Philosophical Faculty at the University of Rostock.
 I currently live in Rostock.

 - Philosophy of Love